Thierry61/node-summary/README.md

 ## Deployment

 If configuration is different from development, then create a `.env.production.local` file to adapt environment variables.
-If this file contains secrets don't publish it to GitHub (default NextJs generated configuration exclude it in .gitignore file).
+If this file contains secrets don't publish it to GitHub (default NextJS generated configuration exclude it in .gitignore file).
 Example of such a file:
 ```ini
 # New environment variables
 BITCOIND_USERNAME="<redacted>"